PROFILE

 A fervent believer in the power of music education to transform lives and communities, Dr. Buchholz is the Founding Director of the University of Arizona String Project.
 Launched in 2015, he steadily grew the program to more than 100 pre-college students with fourteen faculty members, including developing online curriculum during the COVID pandemic.
 Through his relationship with a donor and the community, Dr. Buchholz built an endowment for the program, enabling free private lessons to community students who might otherwise have no exposure to music education.
 After ten years at the helm, he passed the UASP’s leadership on to the current director.
 The String Project website is stringproject.music.arizona.edu.

-As the head of strings at the University of Arizona, Buchholz has elevated the profile of the program on both the state and national level, significantly raised recruiting numbers, chaired string search committees, built and directed the chamber music program sending ensembles on international tours and to national competitions, created the monthly UA Strings Newsletter that regularly connected with 300 Arizona string teachers, and worked with a donor to create two annual competitions that celebrate excellence in string performance and promote repertoire by underrepresented composers.
+As the head of strings at the University of Arizona, Buchholz has elevated the profile of the program on both the state and national level, significantly raised recruiting numbers, chaired string search committees, built and directed the chamber music program sending ensembles on international tours and to national competitions, created the monthly UA Strings Newsletter that regularly connects 300 Arizona string teachers, and worked with a donor to create two annual competitions that celebrate excellence in string performance and promote repertoire by underrepresented composers.
 In 2018, he received the College of Fine Art’s Excellence in Fundraising Award.

 Buchholz founded the Tucson Cello Congress in 2009, and directs this event that annually brings 100 cellists to the UA for a weekend of concerts and master classes.
 From 2014-16, he served as President of the American String Teachers Association of Arizona raising membership by twenty-five percent and increasing the annual number of events.
 He is a member of The Recording Academy (the Grammy Awards).